Committing a mistake is fine as long as we learn from it and don’t repeat the same mistake again.

 However, Enthu.AI can help you easily configure the system to capture those call moments.

 It is very easy to get into arguments when your points do not match with your potential customers.
+Sometimes, a prospect is not able to see the actual picture, and the objections raised by the person are unreasonable.

 And when you try to correct them, you get into an argument.